top of page

 • 🚶♂️ Cawood Bridge to Wistow Trail – A gentle riverside route linking two charming Yorkshire villages.

 The mostly flat terrain and quiet paths make Cawood walks accessible for all abilities.
+Whether you are a seasoned hiker or a casual walker, there is something for everyone.

 Practical Information